10 December 2025

 Think about your ideal client.
 Students?
 Office workers?
 Families?
 Young lads wanting skin fades?

 Pick an area that matches.
 A premium shop in a student area might struggle.
-A budget shop in an affluent area might feel out of place.
+A budget shop in an area with higher disposable income might feel out of place.

 Also think: residential vs commuter zones.
 Residential means regulars.
-Commuter means more one-off visits.
+Commuter areas mean more one-off visits but high volume.

 Count the barbers nearby.